uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 const strLength = (str as string).length;
 ```

-You should use type assertions _extremely sparingly_ since you give up some of the benefits of using TypeScript.
+You should use type assertions sparingly since you give up some of the benefits of using TypeScript.
 Usually there are better ways.